JNRowe/vim-configs/background.rst

 .. tip::

-    Fellow :command:`vim` users should really check out :repo:`evil-mode
+    Fellow :command:`vim` users should check out :repo:`evil-mode
-    <emacs-evil/evil>`, it is an incredibly usable vi-style layer for
+    <emacs-evil/evil>`, an incredibly usable vi-style layer for
     :command:`emacs`.
 Many common :command:`vim` plugins have been ported to work with it too!

 The dark years
 ''''''''''''''

-For a couple of years I attempted to use a variety of “best of breed” editors for different tasks.
+For a couple of years I attempted to use various “best of breed” editors for different tasks.
 It was awful.

 I can’t understand how people do it.
 I mean, *iff* you only edit Java, then sure a Java editor might be a good idea.
 However, if you need five different